marhoy/nrk-download/README.md

 ## For MacOS
 Download the static build of the latest release (currently 3.2.2).
 Open the .dmg-file and copy the binary file `ffmpeg` to e.g. a directory `bin` inside your home directory.
 Then, add ~/bin to your PATH.

-# TODO
-## URLs as input
-It could be useful to specify an URL instead of a search string.
-The URLs could be like:
-- `https://tv.nrk.no/program/KOID26004816/president-trump` for a specific program
-- `https://tv.nrk.no/serie/unge-lovende/KMTE20006115/sesong-2/episode-1` for a specific episode of a series
-- `https://tv.nrk.no/serie/unge-lovende` for a whole series

-For a program or a specific episode, the download could then start without requiring any other input.
-For a series, one could have a commandline-switch to specify the interval of episodes that you want to download.
-(The URLs could perhaps also be read from an input-file.)
-This would enable the download tool to run without requiring input from the user.
-It could therefore be run as a scheduled job via e.g. cron.

 ## More metadata?
 The m4v-format has support for builtin metadata.
 We could add some information there.
 Also: Both series and programs/episodes have a description at tv.nrk.no.
 It could possibly be interesting to save these descriptions to a text file.